saranyaece30111998-analyst/Employee-Data-Analysis-using-MySQL-Joins-Window-Functions/README.md

 It highlights practical database management and analysis skills using MySQL.

----

-.

-Would you like me to also **add a professional “About Me” section** at the end of the README (with your Data Analyst background, skills, and contact links) so recruiters see both your project and your profile in one place?
+onal “About Me” section** at the end of the README (with your Data Analyst background, skills, and contact links) so recruiters see both your project and your profile in one place?